estatewatch/estatewatch/content/estates/eastfields.md

 The Mayor then approved £15m grant funding for the Eastfields estate scheme in June 2017 and [signed off](https://www.london.gov.uk/sites/default/files/public%3A//public%3A//PAWS/media_id_437651///eastfields_estate_report.pdf) outline planning permission for the scheme in November 2018, despite it not meeting with his minimum affordable housing requirements (30% instead of 50% affordable and affordable rent rather than social rent).

-The outline planning consent said that the scheme would be progressed in five phases over a 13-year period, each of the five phases requiring a detailed (reserved matters) planning application to be submitted.
-In Clarion's most recent [newsletter to tenants](https://www.myclarionhousing.com/-/jssmedia/clarion-housing-association/documents/regeneration-documents/eastfields/newsletters/20-03-eastfields-newsletter-spring-2020.ashx) (Spring 2020) it said that submission of the detailed application for phase 1 had been delayed because it was *"still reviewing our regeneration projects and costs, so we are not yet in the position to submit the planning application."*

-No further information is available surrounding the ongoing and extensive delays.
-Clarion hasn't even drawn up a roadmap for decanting the estate.
-Clarion's outline permission expires in April and the GLA grant funding requires a start on site by March next year.
-If Clarion doesn't submit and get a reserved matters approved by then it runs the risk of losing grant funding and also its ballot exemption (albeit at the Mayor's discretion).

 In September 2021, Merton Council [agreed](https://www.housingtoday.co.uk/news/merton-council-agrees-deal-with-clarion-to-kickstart-unviable-2600-home-regen-project/5113627.article) to forgo a 5% profit share deal that it had with Clarion in order to help 'kick-start' the scheme, which had been declared unviable.

+The 2018 outline planning consent said that the scheme would be progressed in five phases over a 13-year period, each of the five phases requiring a detailed (reserved matters) planning application to be submitted.
+In Clarion's most recent [Autumn 2023](https://eastfieldslive.com/pages/documents) it said that work is about to start on phase 1 of the scheme.
+As at October 2024, no further newsletters have been published.

+In 2023, Clarion negotiated a [revised section 106 agreement](https://planning.merton.gov.uk/MVM.DMS/Planning%20Application/1000120000/1000120762/22P3686_Section%20106%20Agreement.pdf) with Merton Council, which replaces the previous definition of affordable housing with a much looser one:

+{% image "src/images/highpaths106.png", "high path s106" %}

 ---